-As your body calms down, you remain on high alert for a period, scanning the environment to make sure you are out of danger.
+As your body calms down, you remain on high alert, scanning the environment to ensure you are out of danger.

 Calming down while remaining on high alert is vital for people with anxiety disorders, as extended periods of stress, without the benefit of being able to come out of high alert and return to normal, means that you are left with a certain amount of stress.